Thursday, 29 December 2011

 One-on-one choreo with Kass Martin is even less impressive.
 The studio where she presents it now has some honeycomb-inspired background.
 Most unfortunate.

 Now I really have to say a few words about this here ZIN 36 Sneak Peek.
 It looks like Zumba gets meaner in respect of its official videoclips too.
 ZIN 33 Sneak Peek was 1:29, while ZIN 35th was just under a minute.
 But the latest one is measly 21 seconds, several of which — frankly, quite unforgivably — show some Zumba fan adjusting her Zumbawear bra.
-If it was meant to make anyone curious, it fails spectacularly.
+If it was meant to make anyone curious, it failed spectacularly.

 Song List